 7. You’re ready to roll!
 Start out slow and develop a safe routine doing exactly the same movements on every cut.

 1. A finished case length of 1.35” will allow more reloads before the case length needs trimming.
 Trim when formed length exceeds 1.368”.

-4. Install the saw on the left edge of your bench so the cut cases can fall into a bucket on the floor.
+4. Install the saw on the left edge of your bench so the cut cases can fall into a bucket on the floor or mount the saw on a piece of 1x6" board and put a collection bib under the jig.
 If you don’t have room for that, screw a 1 x 6 board to the front edge of your bench and mount the saw near the front left corner of that with the jig extending out over the edge.
 Cut cases will fall free to your bucket below.
 When I’m done with the saw I simply remove the 2 screws and put away the board with the saw attached.
 Works great and relieves scarce bench top space.